FREQUENTLY ASKED QUESTIONS

 A. At certain times, there will be vehicle traffic along some portions of the route.
 Course marshals will be on hand to direct traffic and ensure your safe crossing.
 It’s your responsibility to be cautious of vehicles, bicycles, and the public along the course.

 A. Yes.
 There will be several portable porta potties strategically placed along the course.
-Check the 2023 Race Routes tab before starting the race.
+Check the 2026 Events tab before starting the race.

 Participants spotted with a stroller will be immediately removed from the course and disqualified.

-A. Not recommended.
+A. No!
+Noise cancelling headphones are banned from our event.
+You must be able to hear instructions from course officials, fellow runners and volunteer.
 Your safety and that of others is paramount.
 Should you choose to run with ear buds, we recommend using only ONE ear bud so you can hear instructions from course officials, fellow runners and volunteers.

 A. At all times during all Fredericton Marathon events, participants will act with due consideration for the safety and rights of other participants, volunteers and organizers.
 Regardless of the circumstances or competitive disadvantage, no participant will commit any act that endangers another participant.
 Participants shall not intentionally obstruct, impede or interfere with the forward progression of another participant.
 Participants are encouraged to read our Code of Conduct HERE.